 Accommodation guide to the Icefields Parkway

-There are plenty of lodging options along the Icefields Parkway with majority of them being campgrounds.
-All campsites operate on the first come first serve basis and are available for check in from 2pm.
-Check out is at 11am.
-Don't expect luxuries.
+There are plenty of lodging options along the Icefields Parkway with the majority of them being campgrounds.
+All campsites operate on a first come first serve basis and are available for check-in from 2 pm.
+Check-out is at 11 am.
+Don’t expect luxuries.
 Most of them are only equipped with outhouses and no showers are provided.

-If you can make it a day or two without a shower, or if you camper is equipped with one, than it shouldn't be an issue.
+If you can make it a day or two without a shower, or if your camper is equipped with one then it shouldn’t be an issue.
 Campgrounds cost between 15-22 CAD/site/night.
-Payment system is usually an honesty box, so bring cash with you!
+The payment system is usually an honesty box, so bring cash with you!

 There are also a few hostels (popular with bikers) and lodges, for those who prefer a bit more luxury.
 Num Ti Jah Lodge and Sunwapta Falls Resort would be my two recommendations.
 Make sure to book fast as the demand is a lot bigger than supply.